Railway Signalling – Glossary of Signalling Terms

 The objective of identifying signalling and related equipment is to ensure that

-* Confusion does not arise in verbal or written communication when geographical location and equipment are the subject of communication.
+1. Confusion does not arise in verbal or written communication when geographical location and equipment are the subjects of communication.

 Network Rail, as infrastructure controller, shall ensure that a procedure is in place that ensures that allocated identities are documented.